newchuyalong/libgdx-learning/Texture-packer.md

 ## <a id="Packing"></a>Packing ##

-The TexturePacker2 class is in `gdx-tools.jar`, which is in the extensions directory of the nightlies/releases zip files.
-You only need TexturePacker2 as a tool to process your image files for your application, you don't need it as a dependency to run your application.
+The TexturePacker class is in `gdx-tools.jar`, which is in the extensions directory of the nightlies/releases zip files.
+You only need TexturePacker as a tool to process your image files for your application, you don't need it as a dependency to run your application.
 To run the packer you need both `gdx.jar` and `gdx-tools.jar`.

 ```
 //*NIX (OS X/Linux)
-java -cp gdx.jar:gdx-tools.jar com.badlogic.gdx.tools.imagepacker.TexturePacker2 inputDir outputDir packFileName
+java -cp gdx.jar:gdx-tools.jar com.badlogic.gdx.tools.imagepacker.TexturePacker inputDir outputDir packFileName

 //WINDOWS
-java -cp gdx.jar;gdx-tools.jar com.badlogic.gdx.tools.imagepacker.TexturePacker2 inputDir outputDir packFileName
+java -cp gdx.jar;gdx-tools.jar com.badlogic.gdx.tools.imagepacker.TexturePacker inputDir outputDir packFileName
 ```

-Be sure to specify the `TexturePacker2` class, not the deprecated `TexturePacker` class. `inputDir` is the root directory containing the images. `outputDir` is the output directory where the packed images will be placed. `packFileName` is the name prefix used for the output files.
+Be sure to specify the `TexturePacker` class, not the deprecated `TexturePacker` class. `inputDir` is the root directory containing the images. `outputDir` is the output directory where the packed images will be placed. `packFileName` is the name prefix used for the output files.

 If `outputDir` is omitted, files will be placed in a new directory that is a sibling to `inputDir` with the suffix "-packed".
 If `packFileName` is omitted, "pack" is used.